olvlvl/composer-attribute-collector

 Can I use the plugin during development?

-Yes, you can use the plugin during development, but keep in mind the attributes file is only generated after the autoloader is dumped.
-If you modify attributes you'll have to run composer dump to refresh the attributes file.
+Yes, you can use the plugin during development, but keep in mind the "attributes" file is only generated after the autoloader is dumped.
+If you modify attributes you will have to run composer dump-autoload to refresh the "attributes" file.

 Continuous Integration